Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

 Fidelity Investments is a diversified financial company that offers several different types of accounts and mutual funds you can use to build up your portfolio.
 Fidelity’s wealth management fees are low.
 Fidelity Wealth Management has over 200 offices spread out across the world.

 In contrast to large firms like Fidelity that serve all types of clients, you can also work with a niche firm like Pillar Wealth Management.
-We take only 17 new clients a year, and only those who have $5 million to $500 million in total investible assets.
+We take only 17 new clients a year, and only those who have $5 million to $500 million in total investible assets (of course, this is not the kind of information you would find in Fidelity wealth management reviews).
 Both types of investment services have their pros and cons.
 It really depends on what strategy fits best for your purposes, goals, desires, and interests.

 If you enjoy and have interest in playing a role in managing your own investments, Fidelity makes that easy.
 It is a big part of their business.

-But if you just want someone else to take care of it so you can go live your life, a firm like Pillar Wealth Management might be a better match.
+But if you just want someone else to take care of it so you can go live your life, a firm like Pillar Wealth Management might be a better match, although online Fidelity wealth management reviews will not tell you this.

 Also, keep in mind that the Federal Deposit Insurance Corporation (FDIC) does not insure investments in market funds.